gkarwchan/react-webpack-hmr-tutorial/lesson-4/README.md

 # Lesson 4:

-## Using HMR in full-stack application
+## Using HMR for server and client in a full-stack application

 ## Description:
 after we found out how to use [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) in a node application, let us move on and see how to implement HMR in a full-stack application.